 Simplification in Prooftoys

-Simplification is a process that works on some part of a step, making it, shall we say, simpler, and this generally means making it smaller.
-When you use the proof builder, it automatically applies certain simplifications to the results of most steps for you, since that is usually desirable.
+Simplification is a process that works on some part of a step, using basic inference rules.
+It generally makes the step smaller (shorter), and generally makes it look simpler to the human eye.
+When you use the proof builder, it automatically applies certain simplifications to the results of most steps for you, since that is usually helpful in solving problems and proving theorems.

 Simplification is done by finding opportunities to use some rewrite